 Various reports and articles have appeared on the challenges faced by the scientific community in terms of introverted personalities, jargon and technical terms, lack of scientific knowledge among the public and keeping knowledge secret.
 While there is no magic pill to address these challenges, there are some easy solutions that social media provides to bridge the gap between academia and the industry, the public as well as building connections within the academic world itself.

-Quick guide to basic social media for STEM professionals
+Quick guide to basic social media for science professionals

 Instagram lets users post pictures and videos with captions, or live stream video.
 Science professors and researchers alike are using this platform to showcase their work and engage with their audience through visual appeal.